fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Noah entered into the ark while the flood water began to come forth heavily.
 Before entering the Ark, Noah prayed to God to forgive him and his ancestors for saying the following prayers:

-    "My Lord, forgive me and my parents and whoever enters my dwelling (boat) as a believer (believing men and believing women).”
+    "My Lord, forgive me and my parents and whoever enters my dwelling (boat) as a believer (believing men and believing women)."

 On the other hand, he also prayed to ruin the disbelievers by saying:

-    "And do not increase the wrongdoers except putting in destruction.”
+    "And do not increase the wrongdoers except putting in destruction."

 God also opened the gate of heaven (water gate) to be mixed with the water of the earth.
 Flood water submerged everything on the face of the earth.
 Such heavy rainfall had never been seen before.
 The rainfall and the sea water and waves washed away all living beings except Noah and those believers who were with him in the Ark.
 The Qur’an describes the flood"